Discourse Processes

 Discourse Processes is a bimonthly peer-reviewed multidisciplinary academic journal covering the study of discourse from the perspective of sociology, psychology, and other disciplines.
 It was founded in 1977, with Roy Freedle as the founding editor-in-chief.
-It is published by Routledge on behalf of the Society of Text and Discourse, of which it is the official journal.
+It is published by Routledge on behalf of the Society for Text and Discourse, of which it is the official journal.
 The current editor-in-chief is David N. Rapp (Northwestern University).
 According to the Journal Citation Reports, the journal has a 2016 impact factor of 2.074, ranking it 17th out of 58 journals in the category "Educational Psychology (social science)" and 39th out of 84 journals in the category "Experimental Psychology (social science)".